NHERI-SimCenter/SimCenterBootcamp2020/sphynx/source/assignment_C5.rst

 ${SCRATCH_DIR} and
 ${ALLOCATION}.

+The **${ALLOCATION}** text is replaced with **-A FTA-DD-SimCenter** if using Frontera.
 The scratch_dir can be found by logging into Frontera, issuing the commands cds (change dir to scratch) and then pwd (print working directory).
 The results of pwd is your scratch dir.

-Once the file has been completed, you can create the system by invoking one of the the following command.
+Once the file has been completed, you can create the system by invoking one of the the following commands:

 for Frontera: